-For many Amazon users, there has been a moment where hands are in hair and the thought “Have I been scammed?” is running through their mind.
-Here’s a list of common Amazon scams and how to avoid them.
+For many Amazon sellers, there’s been a moment where your hands are in your hair and the thought “Have I been scammed?” is running through your mind.
+To help you overcome these threats to your online store, we’ve put together a list of common Amazon scams and how to avoid them.

 Scams have been around since the dawn of time.
-Just ask the cuckoo bird, who lays its eggs in another bird’s nest so that another bird feeds the chick.
-Every day a more ingenious scam or loophole is discovered and taken full advantage of so it’s essential to take steps to protect your business as every conned sale is a real one lost.
+Every day a more ingenious scam or loophole is discovered, so it’s essential to take steps to protect your business.
+Every conned sale is a real one lost!

 The Failed Delivery Scam

-When shipping expensive items to a buyer send it via track-and-trace postage, which will protect you in disputes by verifying whether and when the order was delivered.
+When shipping expensive items to a buyer, send it via track-and-trace postage.
+This will protect you in disputes by verifying that the order was delivered and when it arrived.
 It also means that no item can be delivered without a signature upon receiving the product.

 The Replace and Refund Scam

-The scam is exactly how it sounds: a seller will post a product to the buyer, who then replaces the item with a damaged one and asks for a refund.
+This Amazon scam is exactly how it sounds.
+A seller will post a product to the buyer, who then replaces the item with a damaged one and asks for a refund.
 This scam is most prevalent in the used games sector.

 Scammers order a game and, when it is delivered, swap it for a scratched or broken one, then return it because it doesn’t work.
-This is a tricky one as it is impossible to prove that the product was working before you sent it, short of going to the extreme lengths of recording yourself playing and posting it.
+This is tricky as it’s impossible to prove that the product was working before you sent it.
+You could go to the extreme lengths of recording yourself playing and posting it.
+This isn’t feasible for most sellers, however.
 Even photos are dubious evidence as the photo might not be legitimate.

-This scam can however be countered by performing a quality test, then attaching a tamper-proof sticker.
+This scam can be countered by performing a quality test, then attaching a tamper-proof sticker.
 The stickers are designed so that if someone attempts to remove it from the product, it will tear.
-They can be bought in bulk online, very cheaply and are a good indicator if the product is the one you dispatched.
+They can be bought in bulk online and are a good indicator if the product is the one you dispatched.
 Include in the item description that you have quality-tested the product and it has a sticker warranty, to further dissuade potential scammers.

 A common misconception is that if you can see the sender’s email address, it must be genuine.
 This is not the case as all emails from buyers are displayed in your seller central account, so ignore all messages sent from non-Amazon emails.

-Bad punctuation, spelling and grammar is an indicator that the email is not from Amazon but of course some internet scammers are more sophisticated than others, so don’t go by this alone.
+Bad punctuation, spelling and grammar are indicators that the email is not from Amazon.
+Of course, some Amazon scammers are more sophisticated than others, so don’t go by this alone.
 If you’re not sure, just contact Amazon Support and they will be able to verify any messages to your account.

-Be very cautious about links sent to you for payment, Amazon payments are always hosted on one of these domains:
+Be very cautious about links you receive for payment.
+Amazon payments are always hosted on one of these domains:

-If you are unsure of the link, do not click it.
-If you did click through from a spoofed or suspicious email and you entered your Amazon Payments account information, you should change your Amazon.com password immediately.
-If you entered bank account details, contact your bank immediately.
+If there’s a link you are unsure of, do not click it.
+If you’ve clicked through from a spoofed or suspicious email and you entered your Amazon Payments account information, you should change your Amazon.com password immediately.
+Perhaps you’ve gone a step further and entered bank account details.
+If this is the case, you should contact your bank immediately.

 What to do if you think you have been scammed

-Contact Amazon straight away if you suspect you have been scammed.
-They do have some loss protection safeguards in place, but these are widely known for favoring the buyer if it comes down to your word versus theirs.
+If you’ve been scammed on Amazon, contact them straight away.
+Amazon do have some loss protection safeguards in place, but these are widely known for favoring the buyer if it comes down to your word versus theirs.
 You are also not protected on any transactions that occur outside Amazon’s platforms, so it’s a good idea to perform all transactions and messages within your seller account.

 If you suspect you have been scammed do not respond to any messages.